-The number of local applications decided in Q3 2021/22 was 3,206; down by 0.8% on Q2 2021/22 (3,232) but up by 8.3% compared with the same period a year earlier (2,961).
+The number of local applications decided in Q1 2022/23 was 3,121; up by 7.1% on Q4 2021/22 (2,915) but down by 8.9% compared with the same period a year earlier (3,427).
 Refer to Figure 4.1.

 In Q1 2015/16, immediately following the transition of planning functions to councils, the number of local applications received was much higher than the number of decisions made.
-In 2016/17 this gap narrowed substantially.
-From Q3 2016/17 the number of local applications received has generally exceeded the number decided.
-Since the start of the coronavirus pandemic the gap between the numbers received and decided has been wider than any quarter since Q1 2015/16, suggesting that the pandemic and resulting restrictions have had a greater impact on the ability of planning authorities to issue decisions on local applications.
-During Q2 2021/22 the gap between the number of applications received and decisions made lessened considerably.
-In the most recent quarter, for the first time since Q3 2019/20 the number of applications decided (3,206) has exceeded the number of applications received (3,132) during the same period.
+By 2016/17 this gap had narrowed substantially, however the number of local applications received has generally exceeded the number decided.
+During 2020/21 the gap between the numbers received and decided again widened, suggesting that the pandemic and resulting restrictions had impacted on the ability of planning authorities to issue decisions on local applications.
+In the most recent quarter, the number of applications decided (3,121) has exceeded the number of applications received (3,027) during the same period.
 (Figure 4.1).

-During the third quarter of 2021/22 the number of local planning decisions issued across councils ranged from 446 in Newry, Mourne and Down to 206 in Antrim and Newtownabbey.
+During the first quarter of 2022/23 the number of local planning decisions issued across councils ranged from 423 in Newry, Mourne and Down to 191 in Mid and East Antrim.

-Six of the 11 councils reported a decrease in the number of local applications decided in Q3 2021/22 compared with the previous quarter, with the decrease greatest in percentage terms in Antrim and Newtownabbey (-20.8%).
-In the remaining five councils the number of decisions issued on local applications increased over the same period, with the greatest increase in Ards and North Down (up 27.1%).
+Seven of the 11 councils reported an increase in the number of local applications decided in Q1 2022/23 compared with the previous quarter, with the increase greatest in Antrim and Newtownabbey (65.1%).
+In the remaining four councils the number of decisions issued on local applications decreased over the same period, with the greatest decrease in Mid Ulster (-26.2%).

-Comparing Q3 in 2021/22 with the same period in 2020/21, nine of the 11 councils reported an increase in the number of local applications decided, with the increase greatest in Armagh City, Banbridge and Craigavon (36.4%).
-Two councils reported a decrease over the same period, with the decline greatest in Belfast (-12.4%).
+Comparing Q1 in 2022/23 with the same period in 2021/22, eight of the 11 councils reported a decrease in the number of local applications decided, with the decrease greatest in Mid Ulster (-39.1%).
+Three councils reported an increase over the same period, with the increase greatest in Fermanagh and Omagh (35.8%).

-In Q3 2021/21, 172 local applications were withdrawn; an increase of 16.2% on the previous quarter (148) and up 17.8% when compared with the same period a year earlier (146).
+In Q1 2022/23, 146 local applications were withdrawn; an increase of 2.1% on the previous quarter (143) and down 6.4% when compared with the same period a year earlier (156).

-The overall Northern Ireland approval rate for local applications was 94.1% in Q3 2021/22; a decrease from the rates reported for the previous quarter (95.5%) and for the same period a year earlier (95.3%).
+The overall Northern Ireland approval rate for local applications was 95.1% in Q1 2022/23; similar to the rates reported for the previous quarter (95.2%) and the same period a year earlier (94.8%).